GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 ## View Signature Certificate in MS Word

-You can check the details of the digital certificate(s) used to sign an MS Word document; e.g., the name assigned to the certificate or expiration date.
+You can check the details of the digital certificate(s) used to sign an MS Word document (e.g., the name assigned to the certificate or expiration date).

 Open the signed MS Word document containing the certificate(s) you want to check, or have the signer sign a document via the instructions provided in the [Add Invisible Digital Signatures in MS Word](#add-invisible-digital-signatures-in-ms-word) section above.